-Offered in our hospice home at no cost, our support groups aim to offer solace and comfort for individuals with a palliative illness, caregivers, family members and the bereaved:
+Offered in our hospice home at no cost, our support groups aim to offer solace and comfort for individuals with a terminal illness, caregivers, family members and the bereaved:

-St. Joseph’s Hospice is launching a new weekly, drop-in group for caregivers.
-Caregiver Conversations will take place at Hospice on Thursday afternoons, from 2:00-3:00 pm.
+St. Joseph’s Hospice offers a weekly, drop-in group for caregivers.
 Each week a different topic related to the Caregiver experience will be presented, with an opportunity to socialize with other caregivers.
 There is no commitment or registration required – come every week, or just occasionally.

 Learning to Thrive

-Learning to Thrive is a new educational group open to anyone living with a life-limiting illness, caregivers, and those grieving the loss of a loved one.
-Taking place every month, this group will explore the interaction between your thoughts, feelings, and actions and provide positive coping resources available to you in your daily life.
+Learning to Thrive is an educational group open to those living with a terminal illness, caregivers, and those grieving the loss of a loved one.
+Taking place every month, this group explores the interaction between your thoughts, feelings, and actions and provides positive coping strategies to use in your daily life.
 Participants will learn things such as the mind/body connection, how to be present and accepting of our emotions, and making values-based decisions.